-Scope: Manage follow-up and compliance actions required under relevant environmental regulations and Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes.
+Scope: Manage follow-up and compliance actions required under relevant environmental regulations and permits.
+Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes.
 Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.
-Monthly - Reviewed the Design-Builder's annual, monthly and weekly environmental reports.
-Highlights: Reviewed the surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor (IEM).
-Three Month - Continue to monitor and support archaeological spot-monitoring events.
-Lookahead: Review the Design-Builder's annual Construction Environmental Management Plan update.
+Monthly Highlights: Reviewed the Design-Builder's annual, monthly and weekly environmental reports.
+Oversaw the environmental monitoring efforts for removal of the existing overpass.
+Reviewed the surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor (IEM).
+Three Month Lookahead: Continue to monitor and support archaeological spot-monitoring events.
+Review the Design-Builder's annual Construction Environmental Management Plan update.
 Review the IEM's annual report.
 Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation.
 Continue to monitor and provide input to the Design-Builder on rain and water management.